 Other factors you may want to consider include multi-functionality, where your chopper does more than slice and dice.
 It could include an eggbeater and a whisk disk attachment.

 Price varies according to functionality and specs, as well as the brand.
 We do not look at it as a factor, seeing that it does not always equal to quality.
+Still, if you really need cheap food processor that doesn’t sucks, then read our list of good yet affordable food processors.

 Now, which is the best mini food processor on the market?
 These 10 are some of the best according to our evaluation.